Strateg-Eyes

 Anti-Discrimination Obligations

 Whether or not an employee is covered by the above NES entitlements, it may, in certain circumstances, amount to discrimination under anti-discrimination legislation or adverse action under the FW Act to refuse to return an employee to their pre-leave position or to allow flexible work arrangements.
-In this regard, an employer must ensure that an employee’s sex or family responsibilities do not unfairly influence its decisions.2 In the case of Heraud v Roy Morgan Research Ltd [2016] FCCA 185 the Court found that the employer’s decision to make an employee redundant was linked to the employee’s scheduled return from parental leave and the employer therefore took adverse action against the employee by not returning her to her pre-parental leave position, even if that position was only available for her return to for less than two months.
+In this regard, an employer must ensure that an employee’s sex or family responsibilities do not unfairly influence its decisions.
+In this case, Court found that the employer’s decision to make an employee redundant was linked to the employee’s scheduled return from parental leave and the employer therefore took adverse action against the employee by not returning her to her pre-parental leave position, even if that position was only available for her return to for less than two months.

 Opportunities